cjayrans/mlops-v2/documentation/deployguides/deployguide_ado.md

 Each pipeline may have different roles associated with its deployment and management.
 For example, infrastructure by your IT team, model training by your data scientists and ML engineers, and model deployment by ML engineers.
 Likewise, depending on the environments and project branches you have created, you may deploy infrastructure for both **dev** and **prod** Azure ML infrastructure, with data scientists developing the training pipeline in the **dev** environment and branch and, when the model is acceptable, opening a pull request to the **main** branch to merge updates and run the model deployment pipeline in the **prod** environment.

-Depending on the options you chose when initializing the project, you should have one infrastructure deployment pipeline, one model training pipeline, and one or two model deployment pipelines in your ML project.
+Depending on the options you chose when initializing the project, you should have one infrastructure deployment pipeline, one model training pipeline, and one model deployment pipelines in your ML project.
 Model deployment options are online-endpoint for near real-time scoring and batch-endpoint for batch scoring.
 To see all pipelines in your project, select the **Pipelines** section from the left navigation menu, then **Pipelines**, then the **All** tab.
 For the example project in this guide, you should see:

    <p align="left">